amberagard/recipe_tracker/USER_STORIES.md

 * The user is able to edit the recipe
 * The recipe is saved with the new information in the database

-Usage example: ./recipes select option 4
+Usage example:

+      run ./recipes
+      press 4 to select "Edit A Recipe" press the number of the recipe you want to edit edit the things you want and save

-## User rates a recipe
+## User makes notes about a recipe

 As a user
-In order to let other people know how a recipe is
-I want to be able to give the recipe a rating
+In order to make a recipe better for the next time I make it I want to be able to make notes about that recipe

 Acceptance Criteria
-* A user can leave a comment about a recipe
+* A user can select a recipe and leave notes about that recipe
-* A user can leave a star rating on a recipe
+* The recipe is saved with the new information in the database

-Usage example: ./recipes select option 4
+Usage example:

+      run ./recipes
+      press 4 to select "Edit A Recipe" press the number of the recipe you want to edit add notes to the recipe and save